 Road usage charge (RUC) programs are being piloted as a gas tax alternative for transportation funding.
 In the program, EV drivers contribute with a pay-per-mile vehicle mileage fee instead of a larger one-time flat fee paid in advance.

 Analysts predict that EV sales will make up roughly 53% of all new passenger car sales in the US by 2030.
 Meanwhile, the Energy Information Administration foresees a 30% decrease in gas tax revenue within the same period of time.

 What this means is a Highway Trust Fund running at a loss of hundreds of billions, preventing the maintenance of safe transportation infrastructure and forcing drivers to pay more to operate a vehicle on rough roads.

-For states, responsibility falls on finding a safe, accessible and affordable mileage-tracking solution that can be tested today and scaled for tomorrow.
+For states, the responsibility falls on finding a safe, accessible, and affordable mileage-tracking solution that can be tested today and scaled for tomorrow.
 But for drivers already trying to digest new taxation changes, mileage-tracking sounds both intrusive and inconvenient.

 Car APIs enable hardware-free mileage tracking by accessing odometer readings directly instead of approximating mileage based on location and trip duration.
 A consent-based platform like Smartcar lets drivers do two things before enrolling in a road usage charge program: